VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

 ## 3. Receiving Tokens on the Destination Chain

-When you send XVS tokens to the Destination Chain using the Bridge, the tokens will be minted by the Bridge contract to the receiver's address on the Destination Chain.
+When you send XVS tokens to the destination chain using the Bridge, the tokens will be minted by the Bridge contract to the receiver's address on the destination chain.

 ## 4. Transferring Tokens Back to the BNB chain

 <figure><img src="../../.gitbook/assets/dest-bnb.jpg" alt="Assets bridging from dest chain to src chain"><figcaption></figcaption></figure>

 To transfer XVS tokens back to the BNB chain, follow a similar process as mentioned in the earlier send section.
-You don't need to approve the Bridge contract on the Destination Chain to spend XVS tokens on your behalf.
-The tokens will be burned on the Destination Chain on your behalf and unlocked and transferred to the receiver's address on the BNB chain.
+You don't need to approve the `Bridge` contract on the destination chain to spend XVS tokens on your behalf.
+The tokens will be burned on the destination chain on your behalf and unlocked and transferred to the receiver's address on the BNB chain.

 ## 5. Monitoring Transaction Status

 After initiating a token transfer, you should wait for the transaction to confirm.
 This process may take a few minutes.
-Once the transaction confirms, you will receive the bridged XVS tokens on the Destination Chain.
+Once the transaction confirms, you will receive the bridged XVS tokens on the destination chain.
 You can use [LayerZero scan](https://layerzeroscan.com) to monitor your cross-chain transactions.

 ## 6. Security and Risks